learn-co-curriculum/curriculum-team/style_guide.md

 ### Lists:

-1. Lists can be automatically numbered,
+1. Lists can be automatically numbered.
-   * and contain bullet points.
+   * and contain bullet points

-* Or they can be unnumbered (bulleted) lists.
+* Or they can be unnumbered (bulleted) lists

 2 — You can also manually number your list if the automatic numbering gets broken because of a code-snippet.